 (Compiled by Steve Tillotson, June 2014)

-I have used some information from thei congress website.
+Acknowledgement - I have used some information from thei Italian congress website (website no longer on line since I compiled this page).
 My thanks to the organizers.
 Steve T.

 1. CONGRESS TOPICS/SPEAKERS

 "The Afghan Hound....Hunting Machine Or Best In Show Machine?"

 The goal of the 8th AHWC is to investigate the condition of the breed after 100 years of breeding selection.

 2. INTRO/SUMMARY by Cinzia Aymaretti Camia (Gran Pamir, Italy)

 - The 8th Afghan Hound Congress opening and welcomes speakers:

 Dr. Clemente Grosso (I), Member of the Board of Directors of the Italian Kennel Club (ENCI)

 Mr. Ulf Fjelsted Jørgensen (DK), World Congress Promoter